-Each year the population of cats increases and there are more and more cats in need of a loving home.
-The Adopt a Cat Month is here so that people can be reminded about the vulnerable beings in the shelters wanting to be rescued and welcomed home.
+Each year the population of cats increases, and there are more and more cats in need of a loving home.
+This is why Adopt a Cat Month is here so that people can be reminded about the cats for adoption in shelters, waiting to be rescued and welcomed to a forever home.

 Most animal shelters and rescue organizations during the month of June reduce or even waive the adoption fee for their cuties, especially for senior cats.
 So if you’re in luck, you might find a cat shelter with “cat adoption specials.”

 - The first and most obvious thing to do is adopting a furry fellow, or two.
 Every person has different desires of how they imagine their new cat – shorthaired and black, fluffy and ginger, quiet or reckless.
 There is a big chance to find your most preferable type in your local shelter.